Sandaria117/Mushroom-Image-Text-Retrieval/README.md

 # Mushroom-Image-Text-Retrieval
-Finetune CLIP with LoRA for mushroom image–text retrieval
-- This project implements a specialized text-to-image retrieval system for mushrooms by fine-tuning CLIP (ViT-B/32) using LoRA (Low-Rank Adaptation).
+This project implements a specialized text-to-image retrieval system for mushrooms by fine-tuning CLIP (ViT-B/32) using LoRA (Low-Rank Adaptation).
 The system enables precise semantic search across a multilingual dataset (English and Vietnamese) by aligning mycological descriptions with visual features.

 # Dataset Creation
 The dataset is built for a **mushroom image–text retrieval** task, including: